AbhignaReddy721/abhignareddymusku.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Graduated with a Master's Degree from [Northeastern University](/assets/img/news_images/grad.jpeg):
+Graduated with a Master's Degree in Industrial Engineering from [Northeastern University](/assets/img/news_images/grad.jpeg)